Smartmayukh/PyAudioCensor/README.md

 ### Model_path:

 Path for the Vosk Model https://alphacephei.com/vosk/models
+### Download a model from the Vosk website and save in the model folder.
+The file is too big to upload in Github.
+You can also find a google drive link at the bottom of the readme which has the complete package along with the model preinstalled.

 Vosk API is a speech recognition toolkit developed by Alpha Cephei Inc., which is based on the Kaldi toolkit.
 Kaldi is a free and open-source toolkit for speech recognition developed by the Johns Hopkins University Speech and Language Processing Group.
 It uses modern machine learning techniques, including deep neural networks, to achieve high accuracy and efficiency.

 The offline speech recognition with timestamps part is done with the help of Dmytro Nikolaiev work referenced below: https://gitlab.com/Winston-90/foreign_speech_recognition/-/tree/main/timestamps